Fine tuning SMLs

 Fine tuning for text generation with Pytorchlink image 70

-We repeat the Pytorch training
+We repeat the training with Pytorch

-Restart the notebook to make sure
+We reset the notebook to make sure

 Datasetlink image 71